creators-area/Advisor/README.md

 As well as more down the line once we get more access to S&box.
 We're open for suggestions!

-## I'm a developer, what would Overwλtch bring to me?
+## I'm a developer, what would λdvisor bring to me?

 We'll be creating a simple to use API to give you access to the following features:

 - Custom commands through simple to use attributes and preconditions.
 - Querying the permissions service and adding custom permissions.
 - Implementing custom logging of your addon's events.
-- Access to custom events used by Overwλtch with possibility of overriding results.
+- Access to custom events used by λdvisor with possibility of overriding results.
 - And more down the line!